l0lw3bhunter/Write-Ups/HTB - Jeeves.md

 ```

 ### Initial Access
+- Run the new project with the groovy reverse shell and start a listener
 - Obtained reverse shell as `kohsuke` user
 - Found KeePass database: `C:\Users\kohsuke\Documents\CEH.kdbx`
 - Exfiltrated via SMB: